 - 3.1.
 ICANN is a California-based not-for-profit organization.
 This fact will not change. - 3.2.
-At the same time ICANN is a global organization with stakeholders in all regions of the world - 3.3.
+At the same time, ICANN is a global organization with stakeholders in all regions of the world. - 3.3.
 When ICANN was launched almost ten years ago, the full extent of the Internet's promise as a critical communications infrastructure of the world was just beginning to be understood.
 Today, the Internet reaches more than one billion users.
 The next billion users will come from those regions of the world where the Internet is currently less prevalent Africa, Latin America, Asia and Eastern Europe. - 3.4.
 ICANN is already addressing some of these challenges in its structure.
 Its bylaws establish geographical diversity in terms of the composition of its board and other structures.
 As ICANN has expanded its staff, it has taken steps to also ensure its global diversity.
 ICANN is also on the verge of introducing internationalized domain names. - 3.5.
 During its consultations (not only recently but over the last two years), the PSC has received input from global stakeholders external to the United States that ICANN should also be represented in other jurisdictions.
-The PSC believes that that it would assist increase the credibility of ICANN's claim to be an entity serving a global community for ICANN to have representation in other countries additional to that which it will always possess in the United States. - 3.6.
-The PSC emphasizes that an additional legal presence will strengthen ICANN's fundamental multi-stakeholder model and underline the element of public trust that is a key element of its mission.
-The PSC believes that such a presence is not about reducing accountability.
-Indeed it will provide for more acceptance and confidence in ICANN as it will have a legal personality that is additional to its US presence.
-There are also clear advantages to diversity and representation in having presences in additional jurisdictions as well as operational advantages in the employment of staff.
+The PSC believes that that it would assist increase the credibility of ICANN's claim to be an entity serving a global community for ICANN to have representation in other countries additional to that which it has in the United States.